bmrb-io/onedep2bmrb/README.md

 # onedep2bmrb
-Internal: wwPDB OneDep to BMRB NMR-STAR converter and associated scripts
+wwPDB OneDep to BMRB NMR-STAR converter and associated scripts

+These aren't very useful for anyone who isn't BMRB, however there are good reasons to have them here rather that in BMRB's private SVN repo.
+Or at least they sounded good at the time.